-• Data from MW17L represent groundwater in the Prairie du Chien aquifer downgradient of the Highway 96 Site.
+Data from MW17L represent groundwater in the Prairie du Chien aquifer downgradient of the Highway 96 Site.
 Figure 4.10 illustrates that TVOC concentrations at MW17L have remained below 10 μg/L since sampling began at this location in 2005.
-In October 2012, there were no VOCs detected at MW17L.
+In October 2013, the TVOC concentration at MW17L was 2.9 μg/L.